 The author receives referee reports as part of the editor's e-mail requesting revisions.
 The e-mail contains a link that the author may use to submit the revised version directly into SIAM's web-based system.
 Also, a deadline of no longer than six months for the revision should be stated.

-Accepted pending minor revision (PA).
+Minor revision (PA, PA1, PA2, PA3).
 Unlike one that is "in revision," a paper that is PA is more likely to be accepted as long as the author(s) makes the changes specified, but there is no promise and the editor may still reject it.
 The revision is minor; no major changes are necessary in order to make the paper acceptable.
 The author receives a decision letter and referee reports.
 The letter may state whether the editor intends that the revised paper will be sent back to the referees or not.

 Rejection (RJ).
 The editor's letter should leave no doubt as to the status of the paper.
 The author receives a rejection letter and may also get referee reports.